strike84/unraid-disk.space.management/README.md

 Unraid disk space management plugin

 Description:
-This script automates disk space management on an Unraid server.
+This plugin automates disk space management on an Unraid server.
 It monitors disks, moves media files from full disks to those with more space, and ensures media is organized correctly.
 Primarily for those how use split level.